 Funk Estate, Sophisticuffs

 Funk Estate is based in Mount Maunganui, North Island.
-The brewery does what it says on the tin: its beer are fun, funky and would certainly be Jimi Hendrix’ favourites if he was still alive.
+The brewery does what it says on the tin: its beers are fun, funky and would certainly be Jimi Hendrix’ favourites if he was still alive.
 The range features a number of hop dominated brews and some stouts.

 The Sophisticuffs is all made with local hops, relatively light in colour but quite intense on the nose.
 It’s a very refined IPA, elegant.
 On the nose it shows aromas of grass, resin, eucalyptus and a certain salinity, while on the palate it delivers a good bitterness, well-balanced by a marked caramel, malted element.